-Cruising as a family vacation has exploded in popularity, with parents discovering that the one-price-includes-almost-everything rate, free childcare and varied onboard activities make for a relaxing and affordable adventure.
-Add in seeing new destinations — even foreign countries – every day, without the stress of changing hotels or packing, and the family cruise vacation makes perfect sense.
+In the past decade, small ship and river cruising has exploded in popularity, with guests discovering that the one-price-includes-almost-everything rate makes for a relaxing and affordable adventure.
+Add in seeing new destinations every day, without the stress of changing hotels or packing and unpacking, and the small ship family cruise vacation may make perfect sense.

 Here’s a Vine Video of my ship’s tour.

-Having visited the Independence, one of American Cruise Lines newest vessels, I can see the pro’s and con’s for family vacationers.
-Cabins are relatively large, comfortably furnished, and all but the ones on the main deck have their own verandahs.
-Some ships are configured so that up to three cabins can be connected with balcony partitions removed, ideal for multigenerational vacations.
-Each vessel has a number of single cabins for relatives traveling alone.
+Staterooms on Independence, one of the Line’s smallest 100-passenger ships, are still relatively large by industry standards.
+Independence is comfortably furnished, and all but the ones on the main deck have their own verandahs.
+Some ships in American’s fleet are configured so that up to three cabins can be connected with balcony partitions removed, ideal for multigenerational vacations.